SIMON BROWN reflects on the Japanese high-end audio scene after experiencing the amazing Tokyo International Audio Show.

-It is appropriate that I am writing this while the Japanese countryside flicks past at nearly 300kph from a Japanese Shinkansen train.
-Although even after two weeks here, like Lafcardio Hearn, I am fascinated by the sights and sounds.
+I am writing this while the Japanese countryside flicks past at nearly 300kph from a Japanese Shinkansen train, and after two weeks here, like writer Lafcardio Hearn, I have become endlessly fascinated by its sights and sounds.

 But this is more about the sounds than sights, as while I have mostly been on holiday with my wife, I have also been to the Tokyo International Audio Show and kept my ears open.